vladgurovich/vladgurovich.github.com/source/_posts/2012-12-03-think-of-selling-on-ebay-using-paypal-think-again.markdown

 The more I looked into the buyer, the more suspicious I became:

 * Most of his feedback came from cheap sub-$3 digital goods.
-* His shipping address was to General Delivery at a Post Office in Ohio.
+* His shipping address was to General Delivery at a Post Office in a small town in Ohio.
 * His Phone Number turned out to be Google Voice and went straight to voicemail.
 * Furthermore, he got positive reviews from 3 other sellers that sold him 3 more new iPhone 5s within a week of my sale.
 *I contacted these sellers through eBay Messages platform and was petrified to learn that each one of them got a chargeback issued by same very buyer.
+Interestingly enough, they couldn't undo their positive feedback or post negative feedback about the buyer since eBay got rid of that feature a few years back.

 [{% img https://lh3.googleusercontent.com/-H7cwOPsqrqQ/ULx7o917y4I/AAAAAAAADAA/XCG9GjdMoVo/s288/seller1_message.png 200 %}](https://lh3.googleusercontent.com/-H7cwOPsqrqQ/ULx7o917y4I/AAAAAAAADAA/XCG9GjdMoVo/s800/seller1_message.png)
 [{% img https://lh6.googleusercontent.com/-yFm75ggSmYI/ULx7piFLmcI/AAAAAAAADAU/Jzoltpg-pTM/s288/seller2_message.png 200 %}](https://lh6.googleusercontent.com/-yFm75ggSmYI/ULx7piFLmcI/AAAAAAAADAU/Jzoltpg-pTM/s800/seller2_message.png)